Brake Cleaner – Non-Chlorinated vs Chlorinated | How to choose between deadly & deadlier

 The only upside to Heptane is that it has not yet been linked to cancer in lab animals or humans.

-n-Hexane is a probably the most common ingredient and another example of a crude oil derived product.
+n-Hexane is probably the most common ingredient and another example of a crude oil-derived product.
 N-Hexane is even more flammable than Heptane and tends to linger in workspaces creating potentially explosive vapour mixtures.

 n-Hexane’s greatest problem, however, is its neurotoxicity.
 Workplace exposure has been shown to cause nerve damage in humans.
 It is particularly common in vehicle mechanics.
 Long term exposure to the chemical can lead to permanent numbness, tingling, weakness and reduced sensitivity.